juniorgasparotto/GraphExpression/README.md

 }
 ```

-The order of discovery is of extreme importance, because the latter will be used in the event of a tie-breaker, that is, three return `true` , the last one will be used.
+The order of discovery is of the utmost importance, since the last of the list will be used in the event of a tie, in other words, if three return `true` , the last on the list will be used.

-By default, we have some discoverers of types defined and all of them are already sorted on the property `TypeDiscovery` so don't act errors.
+By default, we have some discoverers of types defined and all of them are already sorted on the property `TypeDiscovery` to prevent errors.

 1. `DictionaryItemTypeDiscovery`: This class is responsible for finding out the type of an item in the dictionary.
 The method `CanDiscovery` checks whether the parent type is a dictionary, if it is, then the method `GetEntityType` will be called by returning the `KeyValuePair<,>` type.
 2. `MemberInfoTypeDiscovery`: This class is responsible for finding out the type of the Member.
-The method `CanDiscovery` checks whether the entity has a member set, if you have, then the method `GetEntityType` will be called to get the type of the Member.
+The method `CanDiscovery` checks if the entity contains a member name, if it does, then the method `GetEntityType` will be called to get the type of the Member.
 3. `ListItemTypeDiscovery`: This class is responsible for finding out the type of an item in a list.
 The method `CanDiscovery` checks whether the father is a type `IList` , if it is, then the method `GetEntityType` will be invoked to get the type of the list.
 4. `ArrayItemTypeDiscovery`: This class is responsible for finding out the type of an item in the array.
 The method `CanDiscovery` checks whether the parent type is an array, if it is, then the method `GetEntityType` will be invoked to get the type of the array.

 ## <a name="impl-factory-entity-complex-discovery-members" />Discoverers of members

-The discoverers of members aims to discover the entity member.
-The property `MemberInfoDiscovery` will be used to find the greatest discoverer of members of each entity.
+The "discoverers of members" aims to discover the entity member.
+The property `MemberInfoDiscovery` will be used to find the best option for members of each entity.

 The discoverers of members must inherit from `IMemberInfoDiscovery` interface and the method `CanDiscovery` is responsible for determining if the entity may or may not have your Member discovered.
 When the method `CanDiscovery` returns `true` then the method `GetMemberInfo` is called to return the `MemberInfo` .